laravel-workflow/laravel-workflow.github.io/docs/features/child-workflows.md

 }
 ```

-NOTE: When using query methods in the same workflow with child handles, you must first await for the child handle to be available in order to make it replay safe.
+**Important:** When using query methods in the same workflow with child handles, you must first await for the child handle to be available in order to make it replay safe.

 Then you can interact with the child workflow directly.